-Once it has been determined that the application file is complete, a Preliminary Visit to the school will be conducted with a representative of the VAIS Office and a representative of the Accreditation Committee.
-The purpose of this visit is to become better acquainted with the applying school and, in turn, for the school to become more familiar with the purposes of the Association, the requirements for membership, and the evaluation process in its entirety.
+Once the application materials are complete, an introductory visit to the School will be conducted by the Director of Accreditation and an Accreditation Committee member.
+The purpose of this visit is to become better acquainted with the applicant and, in turn, for the School to become more familiar with the purposes of the Association, Membership Requirements, and the evaluation process in its entirety.

-If a Candidate for Membership is not approved for Full Accreditation or Provisional Accreditation after a Visiting Team has completed the evaluation process, the candidate school may re-apply for membership no earlier than three years after denial or such time as is specified by the Board of Directors.
+If a Candidate for Membership is not approved for Full Accreditation or Provisional Accreditation by the VAIS Board of Directors, the candidate school may re-apply for membership no earlier than three years after denial or such time as is specified by the Board of Directors.